WinZip for iOS 3 User Guide

 Music: When you open Music, an alphabetical listing of all the music files you have uploaded to your iOS device through iTunes will display.
 When working with music files, the available features are the same from the menu, for multiple selections, or beneath the right side of WinZip after you tap a file to play it.
 Those features are: Send Mail, Encrypt Mail, Zip, and Copy.

-Dropbox: When you open Dropbox, all of your uploaded files and folders will display.
+Cloud: When you open Google Drive, Dropbox, or OneDrive, all of your uploaded files and folders will display.

 - Menu options - individual items: Available features display when you tap the drop down menu arrow.
 Those features are: Send Link, Copy Link, Zip, and Copy.
 For a Zip file, Unzip will be available in place of Zip.